capnfabs/paperesque/README.md

 ### Homepage

-You've got a bunch of options for the homepage:
+You've got two options for the homepage:

 #### 1. A custom list of links.